rugg0064/llm-bible-bench/README.md

 See this example excel formatting of a test with llama3 on 2 Peter (11% accuracy)

 ![Example of visualized output from llama3 on 2 Peter](Example.png)

+## Contribution

+Contributions are welcome, please keep the code as simple as possible as this is meant to be a very quick and easy test to manage.